 Note 3: Two visits per year are considered an absolute minimum, and preferably more often to avoid the dangers of losing data and/or having data severely affected by problems such as silting, vandalism or seasonal vegetative growth.

-8.4.6.2 In such cases, Members should schedule periodical visits to the station to recalibrate the equipment or the measurement equations.
+7.4.6.2 Members should schedule periodical visits to the station to recalibrate the equipment or the measurement equations.

-8.4.6.3 Members should periodically inspect stations using trained personnel to ensure the correct functioning of instruments.
+7.4.6.3 Members should periodically inspect stations using trained personnel to ensure the correct functioning of instruments.

-8.4.6.4 In addition, Members should ensure a formal written inspection is done routinely, preferably each year, to check overall performance of instruments (and local observer, if applicable).
+7.4.6.4 Members should ensure a formal written inspection is done routinely, preferably each year, to check overall performance of instruments (and local observer, if applicable).

-8.4.6.5 Members, when routinely inspecting sites, should:
+7.4.6.5 Members, when routinely inspecting sites, should: